ashic/cleaning-data/CodeBook.md

 10. The melted data is aggregated  by "mean" for each subject and identity.
 	- The aggregated data frame has 180 rows and 68 columns - the first two representing subject and activity, and the remaining ones holding the average or each mean / std measure got that particular subject-activity pair.
 11. The aggregated data frame is written out to "tidy2.txt" as the second output.
-12. The file connection is disposed with unlink.

 ## Variable Descriptions